-One of the Gun Club’s members, during the hunting expedition shot and killed our client’s prize bull, the foundation of the stud program.
-The Gun Club notified our client of the incident and responsibly, admitted fault.
+During the hunting expedition, a member of the Gun Club shot and killed our client’s prize bull, the foundation of the stud program.
+Responsibly, the Gun Club notified our client of the incident and admitted fault.
 The claim however was made against the Gun Club’s public liability insurer which (unsurprisingly for an insurance company) denied liability.

 - Pregnancy costs for mating the deceased bull with a recipient cow including artificial insemination straws